Top 5 Best Christmas Markets in Europe for a Magical Holiday Adventure

 Strasbourg, France – The Capital of Christmas

-Dating back to 1570, Strasbourg’s Christmas market is one of the oldest in Europe.
-The half-timbered houses of the old town (a UNESCO World Heritage Site) look like they were built specifically for Christmas.
+Strasbourg calls itself the “Capital of Christmas,” and after a visit, you’ll see why.
+Dating back to 1570, this market is one of Europe’s oldest.
+The half-timbered houses of the old town look like they were built just for Christmas magic.

 What to Expect